robsimmons/dusa/src/language/README.md

     @s-4 Z V Q X :- @s-3 V Q, c V X _ _.

-Unfortunately, this cannot be done currently, because everything would go to hell if we asserted elements of type `c` through the programmatic API.
+Unfortunately (here's why it's a TODO), this cannot be done currently, because everything would go to hell if we asserted elements of type `c` through the programmatic API.
 This would be fixed by separating EDB from IDB and only allowing the EDB to be extended: https://github.com/users/robsimmons/projects/1?pane=issue&itemId=66307565

-### Indexization

-The indexization transformation uses multiple steps to prepare programs to be subject to an indexed implementation, which can efficiently compute joins between two relations that have identical prefixes of variables and then disjoint sequences of variables.
-Concretely, if I have a four-place relation `a` and a four place relation `b`, the implementation only supports binary rules with one of the following five forms (up to alpha renaming of variables):

-    ... :- a A B C D, b D E F G.
-    ... :- a X A B C, b X D E F.
-    ... :- a X Y A B, b X Y C D.
-    ... :- a X Y Z A, b X Y Z B.
-    ... :- a X Y Z W, b X Y Z W.

-Consider this rule:

-    path X Y :- edge X Y, path Y Z.

-Its binarization will look something like this:

-    $path-0.
-    $path-1 X Y :- $path-0, edge X Y.
-    $path-2 X Z :- $path-1 X Y, path Y Z. path X Z :- $path-2 X Z.

-The third rule (the last binary rule) doesn't fit the required form: we need Y to come before X. But because the flattening transformation ensured that $path-1 only appears as the premise of one rule and the conclusion of one rule, we can always safely swap these arguments without changing the meaning of the program:

-    $path-0.
-    $path-1 Y X :- $path-0, edge X Y.
-    $path-2 X Z :- $path-1 Y X, path Y Z. path X Z :- $path-2 X Z.